 So you made a mistake and dropped a piece in the wrong place.
 So what?
 Stay cool.
 On the slower modes at least, it's almost always possible to fix your mistakes with a bit of problem solving.

 --> Practice only one version of Tetris at a time

 To the uninitiated, Tetris might seem like one game spread across multiple platforms.
 And while they all share the same basic DNA more or less, each game has its own unique feel and peculiarities.
 They are different enough to the degree that switching from one version of the game to another can seriously throw off your rhythm.
 So I recommend focusing your efforts on one Tetris game at a time.

 --> Have fun

 Pushing yourself to play high level Tetris can be a gruelling and frustrating experience at times.
 Don't be discouraged.
 If the game stops being fun, walk away for a while.
-Games are meant to be fun.
+Afer all, games are meant to be enjoyable.